-(59) Content developed for Open Education courses or similar public educations services should only contain:

-- a. creative original works owned by the person posting the content; - b.
+- (54) Content developed for open and public education courses or posted to external digital platforms and services should only contain: - a. creative original works owned by the person posting the content; - b.
 University-owned copyright content; - c. public domain content and other content free of copyright restrictions; - d.
 Creative Commons and other openly licensed content; and - e. content covered by a specific licence or permission in place between the university and the copyright owner for this purpose.